-We used the genetic programming paradigm to discover a plan allowing an "artificial ant" to traverse an irregular trail, to discover the minimax strategy for a pursuer in the differential game of simple pursuit, and to find the minimax game-playing strategy for a discrete game in extensive form.
+We used the genetic programming paradigm to discover a plan allowing an "artificial ant" to traverse an irregular trail and to discover the minimax strategy for a pursuer in the differential game of simple pursuit.
+We then extended the genetic programming paradigm so that two populations of individuals are simultaneously co-evolved wherein each population serves as the environment to guide the evolution of the other population.
+We then illustrated the hierarchical co-evolution algorithm by simultaneously breeding an optimal game-playing strategy for both players of a discrete game in extensive form.